Pūkaha / Mount Bruce National Wildlife Centre: Tourism

+The second biggest mission of the centre is welcoming local and international tourists, and to educate them about the environment and wildlife protection including pest control.
+There are about 40,000 visitors per year.
+There are several tourist facilities: a café, aviaries to discover the native birds (including a Behind the Scenes tour) and the nocturnal house where they can see the shy kiwi.
+There are guided visits and a daily feeding demonstrations for kākā and eels.
+Pūkaha also offers a night tour to look for the kiwi at night and visit the glow worm cave.
+The centre is closed only on Christmas Day.

+A notable attraction was Manukura, a rare white kiwi, the first one hatched in captivity.
+New Zealand author Joy Cowley wrote a picture story book for children about the white bird.
+Manukura died following surgery on 27 December 2020, aged 10.

 Education

 Many schools visit the centre.
-Some sponsor a kiwi, so they can follow its progress since the release.
+Some sponsor a kiwi so they can follow its progress after release into the wild.
 They participate in the LEOTC (Learning experiences Outside the Classroom) education programme, giving them the chance to see the kiwi and to learn about environmental problems facing New Zealand.
 Pūkaha is also known for its holiday programmes, giving local children the chance to be a junior ranger.

-In 2020, a new conservation training programme was announced by a regional tertiary education provider UCOL, to be taught in conjunction with Pukaha / Mount Bruce.
-The Te Kura Tapere: Certificate in Introductory Conservation is an eight week course taught on-site at Pukaha.
+In 2020, a new conservation training programme was announced by a regional tertiary education provider UCOL, to be taught in conjunction with the centre.
+The Te Kura Tapere: Certificate in Introductory Conservation is an eight-week course taught on-site at Pūkaha.